daskeyboard/daskeyboard.io/README.md

 *Warning:* the Q software is in very early stage.
 It's buggy, incomplete, and poorly documented.
 That means it is a start.
 However it is improving fast.
-Only use it if you are conformtable being a beta tester and contributing useful feedback.
+Only use it if you are comfortable being a beta tester and contributing useful feedback.

 ## Installation
 ### Download and install Q clients software